Hustada/victor-collective/src/content/blog/q-bot.md

 # Challenges Faced and Solutions Implemented

-During the development of Q Bot, we encountered several challenges that required creative solutions:
+During the development of Q Bot, I encountered several challenges that required creative solutions:

 1. **Character Limit**: Twitter imposes a character limit on tweets, which posed a challenge when generating longer content.
 To overcome this, we implemented the `truncateToLastCompleteSentence` function that truncates the generated content to the last complete sentence within the character limit.